Master’s Degrees in Telecommunications Management

 Education Levels of Telcom Management Majors

-During the 2018-2019 academic year, 36 students earned their master's degree in telcom management.
-This makes it the 26th most popular master's degree program in the country.
+In 2020-2021, 16 earned their master's degree in telcom management.
+This makes it the 27th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in telcom management at each degree level.